vboursinos/model-catalog-test/README.md

 ```

 ## Profiles/Configuration ##
-The application supports different profiles for local and remote environments.
+The application supports different profiles for dev and prod environments.
 To switch between them, adjust the spring.profiles.active setting in model-catalog-rest src/main/resources/application.properties.

 ## SQL Migration ##
 SQL schema migration is performed using Liquibase.
 The changesets are located in model-catalog-entity src/main/resources/config.liquibase/changelog.
 There are 13 changesets in total, 2 DDLs and 11 DMLs, and they are run in the order they are listed in db.changelog-master.xml.